List of Wu-Tang Clan affiliates: Krumbsnatcha

 Krumbsnatcha was formerly a member of the Gang Starr Foundation.
 Krumbsnatcha was then signed by John "Mook" Gibbons under the Wu-Tang Management.
 Krumbsnatcha released the single Killer in Me in 1999 which debuted at No. 42 on the Billboard charts.
 In October 2001 Krumbsnatcha made a collaboration with M.O.P., placing on the Billboard charts at No. 27.
 He placed on the Billboard charts again in 2002, debuting at No. 47 in the first week with Respect All Fear None.

 Lord Superb

 Originally a member of Raekwon's Cream Team, he became close with Ghostface Killah and his crew.
 He appeared on Rae and Ghost albums, standing out particularly in Supreme Clientele.
 He has since cut ties with the Wu, and served time in jail.
 He has brashly stated that he gave Ghost his style, and felt abandoned when Rae's Cream Team came to an end.
 He has since released official mixtapes.
 In October 2018, Lord Superb died at the age of 41.

 Lounge Lo

 Also known as Lounge Mode, he is Cappadonna's younger brother and a member of the Othorized F.A.M., he is formally signed to Code Red Entertainment.
 Lounge has been connected with the Wu since their beginning; his earliest reference was on GZA's Pass The Bone and was also featured on Meth Vs. Chef on Method Man's debut album Tical.

+Popa Wu

+Popa Wu, also known as Freedum Allah, was a cousin of RZA.
+An adherent of Five Percenter ideology, he served as a mentor and advisor to the members of the Wu-Tang Clan in their early days.
+Popa Wu compiled the 2000 album Visions of the 10th Chamber and was the subject of a film by Khalik Allah.

+He died in 2019 at the age of 63.